 One of the most common concerns people have about homeschooling is the social impact of staying home – and that’s where we are really lucky on the Central Coast!
 There are over 500 local homeschooling families, and that means there’s a large, active community that you and your kids can become a part of.
 There are so many opportunities to meet other children and make friends – it can take time to build up a rapport, but with more people registering every week, it’s getting easier and easier to find your tribe.

 The best way to find out what’s on is to join the Central Coast Home Educators Facebook group.
 You can even join before you begin homeschooling, to ask questions and learn more about local activities on offer.
-Here’s what you can expect to find once lockdown lifts:
+Here’s what you can expect to find:

 Group Meet Ups

 There are social groups that meet regularly and cater for a range of ages, interests and stages.
-For example, there’s a group for teens, a fortnightly Flip-Out session open to all families, and there’s also a group for families who live on the northern end of the Coast – find it here.
+For example, there’s a group for teens, a nature play group, fortnightly Flip-Out sessions, and a group for families who live on the northern end of the Coast – find it here.

 Homeschool families love getting out and learning.
 These classes usually run during school hours and are a great way to meet other families and make those all-important friends (for the parents as well as the kids!).
 There’s so many to choose from – think gymnastics, archery, horse riding, circus skills, martial arts, surfing lessons, art classes, bouldering, science classes, creative writing and more!
 Class times and days can change each term, so make sure you check in the Facebook group for current details.